Please update your Flash player to see this menu.

 9.)
 Rancho Mirage: To enjoy a lovely outdoor Southern California shopping, dining and entertainment complex in the heart of the desert, head to The River in Rancho Mirage.
 Beautiful landscaping, graceful fountains, cute decor touches...and an excellent selection of major restaurants and movies await you in this oasis of charm and relaxation.

 11.)
 San Bernardino: The Inland Center Mall is a San Bernadino "oldie-but-goodie" that seems to keep re-inventing itself, adding popular new stores on a regular basis.
+Its convenient location makes this a nice stop for travelers to stop and take a break, as well.

 12.)
 Temecula: The Promenade in Temecula is a busy indoor, climate-controlled mall...but with an attractive outdoor segment.
 It features a large selection of stores, along with a very popular movie theater.